 Working in financial planning and analysis can be a very exciting career path.
 Analysts get to perform extremely detailed and important financial modeling used for executive decision making.
-The group typically works very closely with the CFO and helps support decisions around capital spending, operating budgets, long-term planning, and sometimes may be pulled in to support mergers and acquisitions (depending on the size of the company).
+The group typically works very closely with the CFO and helps support decisions around capital spending, operating budgets, and long-term planning.
+In addition, they may sometimes be pulled in to support mergers and acquisitions (depending on the size of the company).

 Key FP&A Analyst Job Responsibilities: